COVID-19: School of Business Graduate Admission Updates

 Please click the following links to learn more about the TOEFL iBT® Special Home Edition and the GRE® Test at Home.

-Effective April 15, 2020 - George Mason University will accept Duolingo English Test as an acceptable form of English proficiency for Fall 2020 applicants.
-The minimum Duolingo test score required for the School of Business is 125.
+George Mason University will accept Duolingo English Test as an acceptable form of English proficiency through Fall 2021.
+The minimum Duolingo test score required for the School of Business is 120.
 Click here for more information.

 The Department of Veterans Affairs has issued detailed guidance on how the Monthly Housing Allowance (MHA) and other factors will be affected due to school closure or change of modality.
 Visit our Military Services site for more information.